Rotorua

 It's very compact - there's no traffic congestion, and you can easily get around town on foot.

-Rotorua is served by various bus/coach operators operating daily schedules to and from Rotorua.
 Rotorua is serviced by Air New Zealand Link domestic services from Auckland, Wellington, Nelson, Christchurch and Queenstown.